notsplol/tax-manager-app/README.md

 - **Desktop App**: Electron-based application for cross-platform compatibility
 - **Data Storage**: Local database (with plans of cloud backup)

-## What I'm Working On
-- Document uploading
-- Editing client info after they are in the db
-- Built-in calendar for tax deadlines

 If you'd like to help develop this app, here are the steps you should follow to set up everything on your machine: